 Clearly the Desargues proposition is stated in terms of points, lines, and incidence.
-Thus for projective or affine geometry, the existence of a topically pure proof would entail that every model of the axioms in Definition 2.2.1 is a Desarguesian projective plane.
+And the basic properties of points lines and incidence in a projective plane are given by PP (Definition 2.2.1), so this is the appropriate formalization.
+Thus for the projective plane the existence of a topically pure proof would entail that every model of the axioms in Definition 2.2.1 is a Desarguesian projective plane.
 Many counterexamples to this assertion have been exhibited in the last 100-odd years.
+The result extends to the affine plane by Claim 2.2.5.